Aung San: Assassination

 In addition to Aung San, eight other people were killed, seven of whom were also politicians.
 Thakin Mya was a minister without portfolio who had been a student leader and a close friend of Aung San.
 Ba Choe, the minister of information, had been the editor of a prominent nationalist journal.
 Abdul Razak, a Tamil Muslim, the minister of education, had been a headmaster.
 Ba Win, the minister of trade, was Aung San's older brother.
 Mahn Ba Khaing, the minister of industry, was one of the few Karen politicians not to have boycotted involvement in the new government.
 Sao Sam Htun, the minister of the Hill Regions, was a Shan prince who had taken an active lead in convincing the other ethnic minorities to join Burma in becoming independent.
 Ohn Maung was a deputy minister in the ministry of transportation who had just entered the conference room to deliver a report before the assassination.
 Abdul Razak's 18-year-old bodyguard, Ko Htwe, was killed before the gunmen entered the room.
-Burma's last pre-World War II Prime Minister, U Saw (who had himself lost an eye surviving an assassination attempt in late 1946), was arrested for the murders the same day.
-U Saw was subsequently tried and hanged for his responsibility in the assassination, but there have been many other claims of responsibility from multiple parties ever since Aung San's death.
-Some claimed that a rogue faction in the British intelligence service was responsible.